top of page

 Real-World Example

-Someone grabs your arm.
-If you’re off‑balance, you’re pulled forward easily.
-If you’re balanced, you can resist, pivot, or escape.
+If someone grabs your arm and you’re off-balance, you’ll be pulled forward easily.
+However, if you maintain your balance, you can resist, pivot, or escape.

 2. Distance: The Space That Keeps You Safe